Lost Odyssey: Novel

 On November 21, 2007 a book of short stories based on the main character of Kaim was released in Japan called He Who Journeys Eternity: Lost Odyssey: A Thousand Years of Dreams (永遠を旅する者 ロストオデッセイ 千年の夢, Towa o tabisuru mono Rosuto Odessei sennen no yume).
 It is penned by Kiyoshi Shigematsu and features 31 out of the 33 stories found in the "A Thousand Years of Dreams" sequences throughout the game itself.

 Reception

 Sales

 Lost Odyssey reportedly sold 40,000 copies in Japan on its first day at retail, around 50% of the shipment.
-As of February 17, 2008, the game has sold 104,417 copies in Japan according to Famitsu numbers.
+As of February 2008, the game has sold 104,417 copies in Japan according to Famitsu numbers.
 Its sales figures impressed Microsoft enough that they were considering turning Lost Odyssey into a series.
 As of April 2010, the game has sold 109,517 units in Japan, becoming the ninth best-selling game for the platform.
 The game has done much better in the West; according to NPD numbers Lost Odyssey debuted at #7, selling 203,000 in its debut month of February in North America.
 At its UK debut, it debuted at #6 in the gaming charts.

 Reviews

 Famitsu awarded the game a score of 36/40, with all four critics each giving the game a 9.

-According to Metacritic, the game received "generally favorable reviews".
+On Metacritic, the game received a score of 78/100, indicating "generally favorable reviews".